Nigeria national football team: Kits and crest

 The Nigeria national team has traditionally used a mostly-solid green on green primary set with white numbering, lettering, and highlights; coupled with all-white reversed secondary kits, all emblematic of the colours of the Nigerian flag.
 The shade of green has varied over the years.
 An olive drab-tinged, forest green was frequently favoured during the 1980s to the early 1990s, and jade has appeared in each of those decades as well; even harlequin has been used.
 Over the last decade, the team has appeared to settle on the more standard office green which most closely resembles the shade used on the flag.
 Nigeria's first national teams used a solid scarlet top over white shorts and socks until the country adopted its current colours after its independence.
+Highlights of black have become more frequent recently on both home and away kits.

 On 23 April 2015, Nike was announced to be the supplier of Nigeria's kits after Adidas ended their kit contract with the NFF.
 Before that, Nike supplied Nigeria's kit between 1994 and 2003.
 The kit Nike designed for Nigeria to wear at the 2018 World Cup went on to become one of the most popular international kits for collectors.